Can You Dig It?

 Florida Museum - 3215 Hull Road, SW 34th Street and Hull Road Gainesville, FL 32611 GET DIRECTIONS

-Dig into geology and discover the ground beneath your feet.
+Dig into geology and discover the Earth at your feet!
 Enjoy hands-on activities and watch demonstrations of volcanic eruptions.
 Explore the Museum and check out displays and activities on geology, fossils, gems, minerals and much more from Florida and around the world!

 A free, fun event for all ages!

-This free, family-friendly event is presented by the University of Florida’s Department of Geological Sciences and the Florida Museum in collaboration with the Gainesville Gem and Mineral Society and additional community sponsors.
+This family-friendly event is presented by the University of Florida Department of Geological Sciences and the Florida Museum in collaboration with the Gainesville Gem and Mineral Society and additional community sponsors.

 Onsite food vendor: High Springs Orchard and Bakery

-Most demonstrations and activities will be ongoing from 10 a.m.-3 p.m.
+Most demonstrations and activities occur from 10 a.m.-3 p.m. unless noted as scheduled.

 Participate in ongoing interactive demos and investigate why some volcanoes erupt explosively while others often do not, but watch out – ours is ready to blow!